How to Make a Meatpie and other Tales of the Ambitious Mother.

-First, broil a gorgeous piece of meat.
-It should cost the price of Italian shoes.
-Then gather fresh vegetables, about 60 different kinds.
-Peel, de-seed, chop, and roast.
-Next, make mashed potatoes from scratch.
-Since your infant lacks teeth, locate the Cuisinart, which you have never used, dust out the stray hairs and dead bugs from its container; try to figure out the blade while avoiding amputation.
-Place all of the ingredients into its belly and push PULSE.
-Feel terrific about this milkshake of meaty love you’ve created for your son.
+First things first, broil a piece of meat that may amount to the price of Italian shoes.
+Then collect about 60 different kinds of fresh vegetables and proceed to peel, de-seed, chop, and roast.
+Next, whip up mashed potatoes from scratch.
+Because your infant is yet to start teething, find the Cuisinart (which you probably haven’t used), dust out the stray hairs, and weed out the dead bugs from its container: try to figure out the blade without risking amputation.
+Throw in all your prepared ingredients into its hungry belly and press PULSE.
+And when it’s all done and delicious, feel terrific about this milkshake “meaty love” you adoringly made for your son.

-Later this afternoon, feed it to him in spoonfuls at a downtown café, ignoring stares from the People Without Children who have only recently awakened for the day.
-Just don’t be too surprised when the meat milkshake is barfed out at such violent velocity that you will be picking this meat pie from your bra in the restroom.
-How did it get in there, you will wonder, and why does it look exactly the same coming out as it did going in?
-Try not to be secretly thrilled about the horrified faces of the People Without Children, as, not unlike the prom-goers in the movie Carrie, they get sprayed with the creamy, beefy puke.
+When afternoon comes knocking, feed your son spoonfuls of this meaty love at a downtown cafe while ignoring stares from people without children who are have only recently awakened for the day.
+Try not to be surprised when your little one barfs out the meaty milkshake with such violent velocity and precision — leaving you to pick out pieces of meat pie from your bra in the restroom.
+How on earth did it get there?
+You will wonder aloud.
+And why does it still look the same way as it did when going in?
+Again, try not to express your pleasure at the horrified faces of the people without children, as, not unlike the prom-goers in the movie Carrie, they get sprayed with the creamy, beefy puke.

 The meat pie is just one example of what happens when I do not work.
 The workaholic self creeps, ghost-like, into the body of the mothering self.
 And when I work, the mothering self raises her eyebrows, hands on hips, and wags a guilt-inducing finger.
 Working and mothering is a devastating dance.
-The question is how can I be perfect at both?
+The question is how can I master both?

-As a commercial director, I am lucky.
+My job as a commercial director makes me one of the lucky few, I guess.
 When I work, I work hard.
-But days go by where the only time spent with Owen is when he is asleep.
-My jobs last a month.
-This is exquisite torture.
-When I am not working, I am home.
-We reconnect like long-lost lovers; we kiss so passionately and so often, my husband says, “That looks weird.”
+But there are days when the only time spent with Owen is when he is asleep.
+My jobs span a month and this is exquisite torture.
+When I am not working, I am home and we reconnect like long-lost lovers; we kiss so passionately forcing my husband to say ever-so-often, “That looks weird.”

-The transition between the two is never seamless.
+The transition between a mother and a worker is never seamless.

 Here is what happens when I AM working:

 About six months ago, I took Owen to a music class.
-I was in the middle of a big job but sneaked out for one precious hour.
-We were sitting in a circle, in an echo-y, blonde dance studio, my son shy and clingy, when in walked another mother-son duo.
+I was in the middle of an important job but sneaked out for a stolen precious hour.
+We were sitting in a circle, in an echo-y, blonde dance studio (with my shy and clingy son), when in walked another mother-son duo.
 Owen’s eyes went wide and he said, “Mommy?”

 This mother looked a little like me–dark hair, big eyes, a red sweater like mine.
 I smiled.
 Shrugged at the other moms.

-Until Owen got up, toddled over to her and shrieked, “Mommy!”
+Then Owen did a thing!
+He got up, toddled over to her, and shrieked, “Mommy!”
 His tiny voice was suddenly large, looming in the hall.
-A little amused, a little embarrassed, I pulled at his arm–“No sweetie, I’m your Mommy.”
+A little amused, a little embarrassed, I pulled at his arm–”No sweetie, I’m your Mommy.”
 He shook his head.
 He pointed to her.
 “Mommy!”
 He climbed into her lap and buried his head into her bosom, her pillowy, full bosom–my own bosom having long since melted into candle wax drippings.
 She was the better version of me, softer, rounder; available.
 The other mother’s son was busy strumming on the vent at the back of the room, so she said it was fine and cuddled my son.

 That night, I called my pediatrician, Googled “reincarnation,” and sobbed in the shower.